odinje/puppet-suricata/README.md

 ###Add a lua script to Suricatas script folder

-This modules includes a resource for adding scripts.
+This module includes a resource for adding scripts.
 This resource adds the script to lua-output directory inside suricatas configuration directory and sets the correct permissions.

 ```puppet
   suricata::script { 'stats.lua':